ELIFE-ASU/INNLab/README.md

 * (developing) Noisy kernels: for increasing the representation power
 * (developing) InfoGAN: the network **not restricted at all**, and you can control the distribution of the embedding.
 However, invertibility is not guaranteed.
 Sampling may also have problem of mode collapse.

-# Analogy to PyTorch

-INNLab using the simular format as PyTorch, so users can getting start with easier.
-See documents here: [Analogy to PyTorch](https://github.com/ELIFE-ASU/INNLab/wiki/Analogy-to-PyTorch)

 # Install

 In the project folder, run: